christian-luntok/CL/README.md

 ## About

-Heyaaaa 👋 I'm Christian Luntok, a web developer with 2+ years of experience, sharing my thoughts within the web developent space
+Heyaaaa 👋 I'm Christian Luntok, a front end developer with three years of experience, sharing my thoughts within the web development space

+I hope you find some of them interesting.
+If so, I'd love to hear from you!
+Drop an email to [hey@cjluntok.com](mailto:hey@cjluntok.com).

 ## Website